Chinchaga River: Conservation and development

-Chinchaga Wildland Park is a large tract of land set aside by the Alberta Government for protection of the habitat of grizzly bears and woodland caribou, as well as nesting sites of trumpeter swan.
+Chinchaga Wildland Park is a large tract of land set aside at the end of 1999 by the Alberta Government for protection of the habitat of grizzly bears and woodland caribou, as well as nesting sites of trumpeter swan.
 However, the rest of the Chinchaga area is a well known hunting ground.
 Significant oil and gas fields (such as Hamburg) and logging are developed in the area.